Kiev, rebels exchange POWs; trains, buses to Crimea suspended

 The United States last Friday prohibited U.S.-registered companies from investing in Crimea or providing services to companies operating there, among measures imposed over Russia's annexation of the peninsula from Ukraine.

-Russia's takeover of Crimea, an annexation Kiev does not recognise, pushed relations between Moscow and the West to their lowest point since the Cold War.
+Russia's takeover of Crimea, an annexation Kiev does not recognize, pushed relations between Moscow and the West to their lowest point since the Cold War.

 Russian President Vladimir Putin has signed a new military doctrine, naming NATO expansion among key external risks, the Kremlin said on Friday, days after Ukraine made fresh steps to join the Atlantic military alliance.